-Development of a New Velindre Cancer Centre in Whitchurch, Cardiff: the replacement of the existing VCC has been identified as a key commitment within the Welsh Government's 'Programme for Government'.
-The new Velindre Cancer Centre will provide improved services for our patients, families and staff; will contribute to our sustainability strategic ambition of becoming a carbon net zero
+- Development of a New Velindre Cancer Centre in Whitchurch, Cardiff: the replacement of the existing VCS has been identified as a key commitment within the Welsh Government's 'Programme for Government'.
+The new Velindre Cancer Centre will provide improved services for our patients, families and staff; will contribute to our sustainability strategic ambition of becoming a carbon net zero organisation and will deliver numerous community benefits for the population we serve. - Development of a Velindre Radiotherapy Satellite Centre at Nevill Hall Hospital: the provision of a Radiotherapy Satellite Centre (RSC) has been identified as a key regional development to facilitate the delivery of timely and effective Radiotherapy services to the South-east Wales population.
+The ambition is to deliver a world-class facility that will provide specialist care for cancer patients from that locality.

-- Development of a Velindre Radiotherapy Satellite Centre at Nevill Hall Hospital: the provision of a Radiotherapy Satellite Centre (RSC) has been identified as a key regional development to facilitate the delivery of timely and effective Radiotherapy services to the South-east Wales population.
-The ambition is to deliver a world-class facility that will provide specialist care for cancer patients from that locality. - Programme to re-develop the Welsh Blood and Transplantation Services Facility: this Programme sets out a number of strategic developments which will support the provision of high quality, safe, sustainable, efficient services and support the decarbonisation of our estate.
+- Programme to re-develop the Welsh Blood and Transplantation Services Facility: this Programme sets out a number of strategic developments which will support the provision of high quality, safe, sustainable, efficient services and support the decarbonisation of our estate.
 It will also provide the foundation for the Laboratory Modernisation programme which will look at a range of new services to support NHS Wales. - Maintenance and Upkeep of the Estates: the Trust recognises the importance of maintaining suitable environments in lieu of delivering major capital programmes so are committed to ensure there is sufficient investment in key areas to ensure environments continue to be suitable for patients and staff.